FormidableLabs/use-editable/README.md

 ## Browser Compatibility

-This library has been tested against and should work properly using:
+This library has been tested against and **should work properly** using:

 - Chrome
 - Safari
 - iOS Safari
 - Firefox

-- IE 11
+There are known issues in **IE 11** due to the `MutationObserver` method being unable to readd text nodes that have been removed via the `contenteditable`.

 ## FAQ